lokidoki102/tp/docs/DeveloperGuide.md

 * 3a.
 There are no matching listings
     * 3a1.
 EstateEase shows a message indicating there is no matching results.

       Use case ends.

-**Use case: UC14 - Link Buyer to Seller**

-**MSS:**

-1. User initiates the process of linking a buyer to sellers for a specific property.
-2. EstateEase validates the provided property information, buyer ID, and seller ID.
-3. EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
-4. Use case ends.

-**Extensions**

-* 1a.
-User provides invalid input for linking.
-    * 1a1.
-EstateEase displays an error message indicating the issue with the input.
-      Use case ends.

-**Use case: UC15 - View home sellers by priority**

-**Preconditions:**
-- The user initialises a view command with home-seller as a filter

-**MSS:**
-1. EstateEase process the view command with home-seller as filter.
-2. EstateEase shows a list of home-sellers, arranged based on their priority. <br>
-    Use case ends.

-**Extensions**
-* 1a.
-The contact list does not have any home-seller. <br>
-    * 1a1.
-EstateEase shows an error message stating that the contact list does not have home-seller. <br>
-      Use case ends.

-**Use case: UC16 - Differentiate home-seller status**

-**MSS:**

-1. User filters for home-sellers
-2. EstateEase displays home-sellers.
-Free home-sellers are highlighted in green.

-   Use case ends.

-**Extensions**

-* 2a.
-Pending home-sellers are displayed in red.
-    *   2a1.
-User clicks on one of the pending home-sellers.
-The home-seller's status is set to pending.

-        Use case ends.

-* 2b.
-User clicks on one of the free home-sellers.
-The home-seller's status is set to free.

-  Use case ends.

-**Use case: UC17 - Differentiate home-buyer status**

-**MSS:**

-1. User requests to <u>view all contacts</u>.
-2. EstateEase displays and highlights the home-buyers who are still looking for houses in green, and the home-buyers who are pending in finalizing a deal or done deal in red.

-    Use case ends.

-**Use case: UC18 - Adding notes about clients**

-**MSS:**

-1. User enters a remark regarding a client.
-2. EstateEase adds the provided remark to the client identified by the specified index.

-   Use case ends.

-**Extensions**

-* 1a.
-User enters an invalid index or remark format.
-    * 1a1.
-EstateEase displays an error message indicating the invalid input.
-      Use case ends.

 **Use case: UC19 - Exit application**